Daisy, Giant Shasta (Organic)

 Leucanthemum x superbum.
 Perennial in zones 5-9.

-Classic, 3-4” single white flowers atop 3′ tall plants.
+Classic, 3-4” white petaled flowers atop tall plants.
 Blooms throughout the summer if deadheaded regularly.
-Long stems on 3-4′ plants make Giant Shasta Daisy a great cut flower.
+Long stems on 3′ plants make Giant Shasta Daisy a great cut flower.
 If sown early in spring, this perennial will bloom in its first year.
 This variety was bred by plant genius Luther Burbank and released in 1890.
 We would like to thank Restoration Seeds for introducing us to this beauty.

 Direct sow no more than 1/8” deep in early autumn to overwinter plants for summer blooms.
 Thin plants to 18.”
 Germination in 14-20 days.
 Deadhead to prolong bloom.
 Perennial to zone 5.
 If spring sown, flowers in 2nd year.

 Collect seeds from seed heads that are fully dry.
 Thresh by hand, winnow to clean.
 Finish air-drying if necessary before sealing in airtight container.
 For pure seed, this insect-pollinated flower needs isolation from other varieties of the same species by 1⁄4 mile.